owncloud-archive/documentation/admin_manual/configuration/server/security/ransomware-protection.rst

 Mandatory
 ^^^^^^^^^

+#. **File Firewall rule (previous approach for ransomware protection).** If you have configured the File Firewall rule which was provided as a preliminary protection mechanism, please remove it.
+The functionality (Blocking) is covered by Ransomware Protection in an improved way.
 #. **Ransomware Protection.** Ransomware protection needs to be in operation before an attack occurs, as it needs to record file operations to be able to revert them, in case of an attack.
 #. **ownCloud Versions App.** Required to restore older file versions.
 The capabilities of Ransomware Protection depend on its configuration regarding version retention.
 #. **ownCloud Trash Bin App.** Required to restore deleted files.
 The capabilities of Ransomware Protection depend on its configuration regarding trash bin retention.